marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/c++-modules.rst

 Modules are a C++20 language feature.
 As the name suggests, they provides a modular compilation system, intending to provide both faster builds and better library isolation.
-The 'Merging Modules' paper https://wg21.link/p1103, provides the easiest to read set of changes to the standard, although it does not capture later changes.
+The :P:`1103 <Merging Modules>`, provides the easiest to read set of changes to the standard, although it does not capture later changes.